AubinABADIE/LearnTogether/README.md

 For some reason, the WI-FI network *eduroam* blocks the connection to the database (and Azure in general).
 Please connect to another WI-FI if possible, or a VPN to bypass this limitation.

 # Launch tests
-To launch tests, type `java test.UserServicesTest` in a terminal.
+To launch tests, use an IDE (Eclipse for example) and run the class in the package `test`.

 # Protocol